MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_OpenDurationms** - Time to open a PDF file in milliseconds.

+- **Data_Doc_OpenFromOMDurationMs** - Total time to taken to open a PDF file in officemobile.

+- **Data_Doc_PasswordProtected** - Denotes whether the file is password protected or not.

+- **Data_DownloadCacheStateAndStage** - Denotes the cache status and fetch stage of files when file result is returned to consumers from cache from file manager layer.
+Values like cache hit if it is found in local cache,  cache miss if not found etc.

+- **Data_ExtractionTime** - Time taken to extract the packaged assets like fonts on start of the app.

 - **Data_FetchReason** – Denotes how the file was fetched (manual, cached, not cached)

+- **Data_FileActivationTime** - Timestamp of the time when the file activation was started.

+- **Data_FileFetchEndTimeSA** - Time taken for fetching file details from storage location.

+- **Data_FileFetchStartTimeSA** - Time taken to start fetching the file details since activation was started.

+- **Data_FileOpenEntryPoint** - Integer denoting Entry point of the file from where it is opened - whether it is an external file open, or opened internally from the app like home screen, search page etc.

+- **Data_FileParsingEndTimeSA** - Time taken to start rendering the file on screen since activation was started.

+- **Data_FRECompletedBeforeActivation** - Boolean denoting if all the FRE screens are shown before file activation.

+- **Data_FreCompletionDurationSinceActivationMs** - Time taken to complete first user experience since activation was started.

+- **Data_IntunePolicyAppliedBeforeRenderComplete** - Boolean denoting if intune policies are applied.

+- **Data_IntunePolicyInvokeTimeSA** - Time taken to invoke intune policy since activation was started.

+- **Data_IsAppUpgradeInBackground** - Boolean denoting if app is upgraded in the Current Boot due to extraction from background process.

+- **Data_IsAppUpgradeSession** - Boolean denoting if given session is the first session after user has upgraded the app.

+- **Data_isDuplicateIntent** - Denotes if app has received the same intent twice.

+- **Data_IsFastFileActivationEnabled** - Boolean denoting if fast file activation flow is enabled or not.

+- **Data_IsFastFileActivationTelemetryEnabled** - Boolean denoting if fast file activation flow's telemetry  is enabled or not.

+- **Data_IsHomeScreenUpgradeSession** - Denotes whether officemobile home screen was shown or not , or home screen was upgraded or not in current file open session.

+- **Data_IsIntuneManaged** - Boolean denoting if file is an intune managed or not (true/false).

+- **Data_IsPdfDetectedUsingCompName** - Boolean denoting if current intent can be handled by new boot infra based on component name.

+- **Data_IsPdfDetectedUsingNewBootInfraLogic** - Boolean denoting if incoming intent is identified as a PDF file.

+- **Data_IsPriorityCoroutineEnabled** - Boolean denoting if priority coroutine fetauregate is enabled or not.

+- **Data_isSameFileOpened** - Denotes if in external pdf file open the same file is opened again.

+- **Data_LibrarySharingEndTimeSA** - Time taken for library sharing process to complete since activation.

+- **Data_LibrarySharingStartTimeSA** - Time taken for library sharing process to start since activation.

+- **Data_MinimumLibrariesLoadEndTimeSA** - Time taken for minimum library loading process to complete since activation.

+- **Data_MinimumLibrariesLoadStartEndTimeSA** - Time taken for minimum library start-loading process to complete since activation.

+- **Data_MinimumLibrariesLoadStartStartTimeSA** - Time taken for minimum library start-loading process to start since activation.

+- **Data_MinimumLibrariesLoadStartTimeSA** - Time taken for minimum library loading process to start since activation.

+- **Data_MinimumLibraryLoadPhaseTime** - Time taken to load minimum libraries.

+- **Data_NativeLibLoadTime** - Time taken to load native libraries.

+- **Data_OfficeActivityEndTimeSA** - Time taken to complete launch of  OfficeActivity after intent processing since app boot.

+- **Data_OfficeActivityStartTimeSA** - Time taken to start launch of OfficeActivity after intent processing since app boot.

+- **Data_OfficeActivityTime** - Time taken in OfficeActivity launch after intent processing since app boot.

+- **Data_OmActivityCreationTime** - Time taken for shell activity creation time since app boot.

+- **Data_OmAppActivationTasksEndTimeForFileOpenSA** - Time taken for completion of  shell activity specific post activation tasks since app boot.

+- **Data_OmAppActivationTasksStartTimeForFileOpenSA** - Time taken for start of shell activity specific post activation task since app boot.

+- **Data_OMAsyncInitOfficeAssetManagerInitiateTimeSA** - Time taken for Asset Manager initialization to trigger since activation.

+- **Data_OMAsyncInitOfficeAssetManagerPostExecuteEndTimeSA** - Time taken for Asset Manager Post-execute phase to complete since activation.

+- **Data_OMAsyncInitOfficeAssetManagerPostExecuteStartTimeSA** - Time taken for Asset Manager Post-execute phase to start since activation.

+- **Data_OMAsyncInitOfficeAssetManagerPreExecuteEndTimeSA** - Time taken for Asset Manager Pre-execute phase to complete since activation.

+- **Data_OMAsyncInitOfficeAssetManagerPreExecuteStartTimeSA** - Time taken for Asset Manager Pre-execute phase to start since activation.

+- **Data_OmDeferredLoadingTasksEndTimeSA** - Time taken to complete deferred task in shell activity since app boot.

+- **Data_OmDeferredLoadingTasksStartTimeSA** - Time taken to start deferred task in shell activity since app boot.

+- **Data_OMDeferredTasksEndTimeSA** - Time taken for deferred tasks to complete since activation.

+- **Data_OMDeferredTasksStartTimeSA** - Time taken for deferred tasks to start since activation.

+- **Data_OMDownloadResourcesEndTimeSA** - Time taken for UI Resources download to complete since activation.

+- **Data_OMDownloadResourcesStartTimeSA** - Time taken for UI Resources download to start since activation.

+- **Data_OMInitializeOfficeAssetManagerEndTimeSA** - Time taken for AssetManager initialization to end since activation

+- **Data_OMInitializeOfficeAssetManagerStartTimeSA** - Time taken for AssetManager initialization to start since activation.

+- **Data_OMNewIntentTime** - Timestamp when last intent was received.

+- **Data_OMPostAppActivateEndTimeSA** - Time taken to end setup in shell activity post app activation since app boot.

+- **Data_OMPostAppActivateStartTimeSA** - Time taken to start setup in shell activity post app activation since app boot.

+- **Data_OMPostAppInitEndTimeSA** - Time taken to complete setup in shell activity post native libraries initialization since app boot.

+- **Data_OMPostAppInitStartTimeSA** - Time taken to start setup in shell activity post native libraries initialization since app boot.

+- **Data_OMStartHandlingIntendedIntentEndTimeSA** - Time taken to start handling launched intent since app boot.

+- **Data_pdfActivationDetectionFuncExceptionInfo** - Java class name of any exception received while evaluating external intent.

+- **Data_pdfActivationDetectionFuncTimeTaken**  - Time taken by the function to detect if the activation was a pdf activation.

+- **Data_pdfActivationDetectionFuncTimeTaken** - Time taken to compute whether the incoming intent is a PDF file activation intent.

+- **Data_PdfActivityCreationTimeSA** - Time taken for Pdf activity creation since app boot.

+- **Data_PdfActivityOnCreateTimeSA** - Time taken for Pdf creation life cycle event invocation since app boot.

+- **Data_PdfIntentStartTimeSA** - Time taken for Shell activity to launch pdf activity since app boot.

+- **Data_PostAppInitEndTimeSA** - Time taken to complete setup in base activity post native libraries initialization since app boot.

+- **Data_PostAppInitStartTimeSA** -Time taken to start setup in base activity post native libraries initialization since app boot.

+- **Data_PostAppInitTimeInMs** - Time taken by post app initialization since pre-app initialization.

+- **Data_PostCommonLibraryLoadPhaseTime** - Time taken by bootApp completion since common library load completes.

+- **Data_PostOfficeActivityTimeInMs** - Time taken between pre app init start and officeactivity ends.

+- **Data_PreAppInitEndTimeSA** - Time stamp of pre app initialization end in the app boot.

+- **Data_PreAppInitStartTimeSA** - Time stamp of pre app initialization start in the app boot.

+- **Data_PreAppInitTimeInMs** - Time duration taken by preappinitialization of the app start.

+- **Data_PreCommonLibraryLoadPhaseTime** - Time taken between minimum library load completes and common library load completes.

+- **Data_PreProcessingEndTimeSA** - Time duration between processing end and file activation completion.

+- **Data_PreProcessingStartSA** - Time taken by processing starts since file activation ends.

+- **Data_TotalLockDurationDuringMinLibLoad** - Total time taken by lock during minimum library loading.

+- **Data_TotalLockDurationDuringNativeLibLoad** - Total time taken by lock during library loading

+- **Data_VMInitAfterFetchTimeSA** - Time taken by ViewModel initialization after file is fetched.

+- **Data_VMInitBeforeFetchTimeSA** - Time taken by ViewModel initialization before file is fetched.

 - **Doc_RenderDurationms** - Time to render a pdf file